Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle scattering and transport

 Figure \ref{Giacalone_Fig10} shows a plot of the distribution of particles, given by Eq.~(\ref{eq:Giacalone_Eq1.25}), at the location $x=1$\,AU, as a function of time (in days).
 The diffusion coefficient was taken to be $\kappa = 2\times 10^{21}\, {\rm cm^2/s}$, and $N_0 = 10^{14}$.
 If, for example, these are 10-MeV protons, then the corresponding mean-free path would be about 0.1\,AU.
 This profile has similarities to those seen at 1\,AU following a flare or CME on the Sun [\ldots] An example of an impulsive-like solar-energetic particle event observed at 1\,AU by the ACE spacecraft (ULEIS instrument) is shown in Fig.~\ref{Giacalone_Fig11}.
 Each dot represents a detection by the instrument of an individual particle.
 Plotted is the particle kinetic energy versus time.
 The earliest arriving particles are the ones with the highest energy since they move with the highest speed.
 The slower ones arrive later.
 This velocity dispersion leads to the characteristic profile shown in the figure.

 It is clear from Fig.~\ref{Giacalone_Fig11} that particles released at the Sun and observed near Earth undergo pitch-angle scattering in the inner heliosphere, because at any given time there is a range of particle energies detected.
 That is, high energy particles can arrive later because they have scattered in the medium between the source and the observer.
-Thus, the 'thickness' of the comma-shaped particle event seen in the middle of this figure is related to the scattering frequency of the particles.\activity{For isotropic diffusion from a point source into 3-d space, the equivalent to the 1-d version of Eq.~(\ref{eq:Giacalone_Eq1.25}) is $f(r,t) = (N_0/ ({4\pi\kappa t})^{3/2})\exp[-r^2/ (4\kappa t)]$.
-Assuming that the particles of different energies 'scatter' off the same irregularities and that the diffusion coefficient is independent of position, use this approximation to estimate the release time at the Sun for the first event in Fig.~\ref{Giacalone_Fig11}, as well as the equivalent mean free path $\lambda_{\rm mfp}$ for a diffusion coefficient of $\kappa=\lambda_{\rm mfp}^2/2\tau_{\rm s}$ for a typical time between scatterings $\tau_{\rm s}$ for a population of protons.
-Hint: remember Fig.~\ref{Giacalone_Fig10}.} Aside from this, however, there are many features in this event that are difficult to explain with a diffusive-advection-energy change approach [\ldots]
+Thus, the 'thickness' of the comma-shaped particle event seen in the middle of this figure is related to the scattering frequency of the particles.\sactivity{$\circledS$ {\em Show:} (1) Some SEP events suggest that the particles arrive to the observer with little or no scattering in the inner heliosphere.
+This most often holds for the earliest arriving particles.
+Assuming this to be the case, answer the following: (1a) For the moment ignoring diffusive dispersal, use a ballistic model to estimate the time at which the particles in the first event shown in Fig.~\ref{Giacalone_Fig11} were released at the Sun.
+Consider whether you need to account for a relativistic correction.
+Note that the display in Fig.~\ref{Giacalone_Fig11} implicitly uses the approximation that the energy of SEPs scales (roughly) with their mass.
+(1b) With that timing information, estimate the path length for the mean of the particle population from the Sun to the Earth; why is that larger (by some 10{\%}-20\%) than the Sun-Earth distance?
+Remember Sect.\,\ref{sec:parker-spiral}.
+(2) Now assume that the bulk of the particles following the early arrivers propagates subject to scattering.
+Use Eq.~(\ref{eq:Giacalone_Eq1.25}) together with the time of the peak in the particle flux, with the initial event time and path length derived in (1), to show that the diffusion coefficient $\kappa$ at $\approx$0.04\,MeV/nucleon is very roughly $10^{21}$\,cm$^2$/s. \mylabel{act:sepprop} Note the dropouts in Fig.~\ref{Giacalone_Fig11}; these are discussed in the next-to-last paragraph of Sect.~\ref{sec:septransport}. \mylabel{act:sepsun} \solution{sepsun}} Aside from this, however, there are many features in this event that are difficult to explain with a diffusive-advection-energy change approach [\ldots]